lambda-funcptr/homelab/README.md

 Initial cluster setup, configuration, management, and also a teardown playbook (untested).

+There's also some playbooks and scripts for setting up remote nodes that get connected via Wireguard + Proxy ARP in there.

 The cluster can be set up via `cluster/run-playbook.sh`.

 ### > `kubernetes`

 Declarative idempotent kubernetes objects for management/features/whatever.
-It should be fine to do run `kubectl apply -Rf kubernetes` to it.
+It should be fine to do run `kubectl apply -Rf kubernetes` to it (`bin/apply` actually does this).

 It's probably a good idea to run this before running anything else (e.g. helm charts).

+### > `openebs-bd`

+Manually specified OpenEBS devices.
+Probably best if ran only once.
+Not really sure what happens if a block device gets remade, but I don't want to see what happens if a block device gets claimed twice.

 ### > `secrets`